 Ed Lebow has been skillfully representing clients in international trade cases for more than 30 years.
 They often comment that his approach is exceptionally business-oriented, cost-effective and targeted.
-Through years of providing insightful counsel to both domestic and foreign companies, Ed has developed an unusually broad and comprehensive perspective, which he brings to his clients’ business needs.
+Through years of providing insightful counsel to both domestic and foreign companies, Ed has developed a broad and comprehensive perspective, which he brings to his clients’ business needs.
 Ed is AV® Peer Review Rated Preeminent by Martindale-Hubbell® Law Directory.

 Ed obtains relief for U.S. industries injured by dumped or subsidized imports and successfully defends foreign companies against such actions.
 He is especially adept in advising clients on how to comply with U.S. trade laws and avoid costly legal proceedings.
 Ed regularly deals with OFAC sanctions, export controls, NAFTA, anti-bribery issues under the Foreign Corrupt Practices Act (FCPA), and customs matters.
 Ed has guided both foreign buyers and domestic sellers of companies with sensitive technologies through the inter-agency Committee on Foreign Investment in the United States (CFIUS).
 Ed has also represented both U.S. and foreign clients before Congress.

 Prior to private practice, Ed served as an Assistant General Counsel of the U.S. International Trade Commission, focusing on antidumping, countervailing duty and Section 337 cases.
 Ed also headed the ITC’s Section 337 staff office.
 Drawing on this experience, Ed is well-versed in handling Section 337 proceedings involving patent infringement and other unfair trade practices.